Click to chat with Brum Bot, our AI-powered virtual assistant. ×

 Stay back

 Drivers of lorries and other large vehicles might not be able to see you clearly, so stay well back behind them.
-If you cycle on the left-hand side of a lorry you are in the driver’s blind spot.
+If you cycle on the left-hand side of a lorry, you are in the driver's blind spot.
 If the lorry turns, it is difficult for drivers of large vehicles to see you.
-Stay well back and ensure that you can see the lorry’s mirrors – then the driver can see you.
+Stay well back and make sure that you can see the lorry's mirrors so that the driver can see you.

-If you need to overtake a large vehicle in a stationary queue, only do so on the right hand side and when it's clear the vehicle won’t suddenly begin to move.
-Only overtake when there is no oncoming traffic and move ahead of the vehicle and ensure you are visible to the driver.
+If you need to overtake a large vehicle in a stationary queue, only do so on the right-hand side, and when it's clear, the vehicle won't suddenly begin to move.
+Only overtake when there is no oncoming traffic, and move ahead of the vehicle.
+Make sure you are visible to the driver.

 Large vehicles tend to move to the right before swinging into a left turn.
 Do not ride along their left side.